iterative/dvc.org/content/docs/command-reference/remote/add.md

   `/etc/xdg/dvc/config`) instead of `.dvc/config`.

 - `--project` - save remote configuration to the project's config (`.dvc/config`).
-Used by default.
+This is the default behavior.

-- `--local` - modify a local [config file](/doc/command-reference/config)
-  instead of `.dvc/config`.
+- `--local` - save remote configuration to the local [config file](/doc/command-reference/config) instead of `.dvc/config`.
 It is located in `.dvc/config.local` and is Git-ignored.
 This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).

 - `-d`, `--default` - commands that require a remote (such as `dvc pull`, `dvc push`, `dvc fetch`) will be using this remote by default to upload or